-There will be Twitter discussions all week.
+There are Twitter discussions all week.
 Join the conversation and learn more about the problem of antibiotic resistance and safe antibiotic use.
-Many clinicians and organisations will be participating.
+Many clinicians and organisations participate.

-Follow the Commission on Twitter @ACSQHC using the hashtag #AntibioticResistance for the global Twitter chat
+Follow the Commission @ACSQHC on Twitter, using the hashtags #AAW2019 #WAAW #AntibioticResistance and #AMR for the global Twitter chat.

 Antimicrobial prescribing e-learning